The American Red Cross prevents and alleviates human suffering

 The mission of the St. John's Health Foundation is to secure philanthropic support to advance the mission and strategic objectives of St. John’s Health, including patient-centered care, clinical excellence, and community wellness.

 St. John’s Health Foundation envisions a broad community of fully aware, engaged, committed, and grateful members for whom the advancement of community health and wellness through St. John’s Health is their philanthropic priority.

-Our mission is to promote, support and develop sports and recreation opportunities for people with disabilities living in and visiting the Greater Teton Area.
+Our mission is to promote, support and develop recreation opportunities for people with disabilities living in and visiting the Greater Teton Area.

 We envision a safe environment and a health community.
 Our mission is to promote the health and wellbeing of the community through protection and prevention efforts in collaboration with an engaged public and other community partners.
 We value proactive and responsive service, teamwork, professionalism, and respect for all.

 Public Health Nursing Services: immunizations, reproductive health and family planning, STI and HIV screening, TB testing, diabetes screening, Maternal and Child Health